Superblocker

 Traffic estimation without real data uses graph-theoretic heuristics:

-5. Find minimal modifications to enforce the sector constraint.
+- Find the minimal modifications that enforce the sector constraint.

 What makes it tractable is that real street networks have useful properties:

-• They have hierarchical structure (arterials form a coarse grid, local streets fill in).
+- They have hierarchical structure (arterials form a coarse grid, local streets fill it in).

-• The modification search space is bounded: you’re only considering edges in the interior, and most interiors have maybe 20–50 edges.
+- The modification search space is bounded: you only consider edges in the interior, and most interiors have maybe 20–50 edges.

 The output is a transformed graph where through-traffic is structurally impossible, not just discouraged.
-You’re not relying on signs or enforcement — the network topology itself prevents it.
-That’s the mathematical elegance of the superblock concept.
+You are not relying on signs or enforcement, the network topology itself prevents it.
+That is roughly the idea behind superblocks.

 // comments